-Best Management Practices (BMPs) Description BMP UTL-1 Notify Stakeholders of Utility Service Interruptions.
-During final design and prior to construction, SJRRC, in coordination with CHSRA, will ensure compliance with Section 4216 of the California Government Code, that requires proposed Project proponents to notify and inform relevant stakeholders prior to construction, thereby reducing the adverse impacts associated with temporary disruptions in utility services.
+Best Management Practices Description BMP UTL-1 Notify Stakeholders of Utility Service Interruptions.
+During final design and prior to construction, SJRRC will ensure compliance with Section 4216 of the California Government Code, that requires Project proponents to notify and inform relevant stakeholders prior to construction, thereby reducing the adverse impacts associated with temporary disruptions in utility services.
 SJRRC will coordinate with all utility providers during final design and construction planning phases to develop a Utility Relocation Plan (URP) to minimize service disruption.
 The URP will also include efforts to communicate and inform utility service customers of potential planned service interruptions.
 BMP UTL-2 Minimize Utility and Service System Disruptions.
-During final design, SJRRC, in coordination with CHSRA, will ensure that utility disruptions and service system inconveniences are avoided, where possible, and will consider design opportunities to avoid permanent impacts to existing utility infrastructure, where practical.
+During final design, SJRRC will ensure that utility disruptions and service system inconveniences are avoided, where possible, and will consider design opportunities to avoid permanent impacts to existing utility infrastructure, where practical.

-Description Utility Avoidance Coordination.
-SJRRC, in coordination with CHSRA, will coordinate with City of Stockton (City) and other utility providers during final design to address utility relocation impacts.
+Best Management Practices Description BMP UTL-3 Utility Avoidance Coordination.
+SJRRC, will coordinate with the City and other utility providers during final design to address utility relocation impacts.
 The following methods will be implemented to avoid permanent impacts to utilities and access to existing or future planned utilities: • Protect in Place.
 SJRRC will evaluate protect in place options to maintain the utility in its current location.
 These options include evaluation of load above the utility and reinforcement options, to be approved by the utility provider.
 Bridge columns and other bridge-related subsurface work will be designed in coordination with the utility provider affected to avoid impacting the utility.
 Accurate horizontal and vertical location of the utility will be gathered to support the avoidance and protection design. • Access.
 SJRRC will work with the utility provider during the final design phase to prepare a design that maintains provider access to the utility for inspection and maintenance, as well as to not preclude future potential replacement of the utility. • Underground Service Alert.
 Prior to grading activities, SJRRC will require the design/build contractor to notify Underground Service Alert (USA) at least 2 days prior to excavation by calling 811 to require that all utility owners within the Project disturbance limits identify the locations of underground transmission lines and other utility facilities.